Corvia/django-tenant-users/README.rst

 .. code-block:: python

-    from comapnies.tasks import provision_company
+    from companies.tasks import provision_company

     fqdn = provision_company("EvilCorp", "evilcorp", "admin@evilcorp.com").

 Since provisioning a company (a tenant) also has to create the entire schema -- depending on the models installed, it can take a while.
 It is recommended that this does not occur in the request/response cycle.
-A good asycnhronous option is to use a task runner like Celery (along with tenant-schemas-celery) to handle this.
+A good asynchronous option is to use a task runner like Celery (along with tenant-schemas-celery) to handle this.

 .. _advanced: